AuthorCSE5/Distinguishing-Feature_Model-2023/README.md

 2) Run Dota_RC_SF_DF.py for all the real datasets.

 3) For Blade-Chest inner model, the following lines have been added to the original code in the Testing part of the Final Test section to extract the data ids used for testing.
-These ids will be used in BC_Accuracy.py to evaluate the prediction accuracy and rmse values for the real datsets (WoL starcraft dataset used here).
+These ids will be used in BC_Accuracy.py to evaluate the prediction accuracy and rmse values for the real datsets.
 Find the updated BC.c file in Blade_Chest/ folder here.

       FILE *fp;